DependableSystemsLab/TensorFI-BinaryFI/README.md

 pip install TensorFI-BinaryFI
 ```

-We provide an example in /BinFI-benchmarks/LeNet-4/, where you can try running binary FI and exhaustive FI respectively.
+We provide a detailed example in /BinFI-benchmarks/LeNet-4/ (with instructions), where you can try running binary FI and exhaustive FI respectively.
+NOTE: Running these two FI approaches require modification to the TF program and config file.
+You can modify your own program following the LeNet example.
+A general way for using BinFI is as follows:

+1. Configure the TF program and config file for binary FI (e.g., see line 380 to the end in LeNet-binFI.py).
+And then performing FI and collecting the stats, i.e., num of critical bits identified for each data; the data to be injected.

+2. Configure the TF program for exhaustive FI (e.g., see line 380 to the end in LeNet-allFI.py), it will collect the FI result on each state space.

+3. Examine the results by binary FI and exhaustive FI.
+The script for the examination is provided in /BinFI-benchmarks/LeNet-4/examineReesult.py.

 ***Prerequisite***